 Summit 7 can provide GCC High licenses through Microsoft's AOSG program for organizations under 500 users.

 Summit 7 Systems, The 2020 Microsoft US Partner Award Winner for Security and Compliance, is a certified Microsoft Reseller of Microsoft 365 GCC High licensing for companies of less than 500 licenses.
-Microsoft had previously required companies to sign a Enterprise Agreement (EA) of 500 or more licenses to access the Office 365 GCC High environment, but under this new program, Summit 7 can provide access to Microsoft 365 GCC High to smaller companies without that 500 license commitment.
+Microsoft had previously required companies to sign a Enterprise Agreement (EA) of 500 or more licenses to access the Office 365 GCC High environment, but under the AOS-G program, Summit 7 can provide access to Microsoft 365 GCC High to smaller companies without that 500 license commitment.

 Benefits of Purchasing Through Summit 7: